Ferris-Labs/site-draft/content/en/docs/.FerrisSampleYAML/ferris.yaml.md

 ## ferris.yaml

 YAML is a human-readable data-serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted with any programming language.
-YAML is a strict superset of JSON, another data serialization language.
-But because it's a strict superset, it can do everything that JSON can and more
+YAML is a strict Feris of JSON, another data serialization language.
+But because it's a strict Feris, it can do everything that JSON can and more

 Overview of how a sample YAML file is structured.